nschloe/pygmsh/README.md

 ### Testing

-To run the PyGmsh unit tests, check out this repository and type
+To run the pygmsh unit tests, check out this repository and type
 ```
 pytest
 ```